adaptris/interlok-docs-legacy/pages/adapter/adapter-jndi-guide.md

 As shown in the example above, we have specified a value of `myDatasource` as the unique-id.
 Internally, we will bind your connection object to the following fully qualified JNDI name; _comp/env/myDatasource_.
 If you are only planning on using the shared-components within configuration, i.e. you are not planning on accessing these objects from custom web applications, you will not be concerned about the fully qualified name.
 If you specify a unique id which includes sub-contexts (e.g. _comp/env/_ or a custom variety) these will be stripped from the actual name used to bind your object.
 As a rule, if the shared components are only referenced in the adapter, then the unique-id is all that is required; specifying the lookup name can sometimes lead to unexpected behaviour within the UI.

-> As a rule, if the shared components are only referenced inside Interlok configuration, then the unique-id is all that is required; specifying the lookup name can sometimes lead to unexpected behaviour within the UI.
+{% include note.html content="As a rule, if the shared components are only referenced inside Interlok configuration, then the unique-id is all that is required; specifying the lookup name can sometimes lead to unexpected behaviour within the UI." %}

 ### lookup-name ###

 The lookup-name is optional, but if specified takes precedence over the unique-id.
 The main difference between using the lookup-name and the unique-id, is that the value you specify in the lookup-name will be used _as-is_ to bind your object.
 In other words we will not prepend the sub-contexts _comp/env/_ to your name, which also means you can, should you wish, specify your own custom sub-contexts (for example _my/sub/contexts/..._).
 You do not need to worry about sub-contexts already existing in the JNDI store.
 When we bind a name to an object we will automatically create any sub-contexts you have specified in the binding name for you.
 You should only specify the lookup name if you have non-Interlok components hosted inside the Interlok JVM accessing the component.

-> You should only specify the lookup name if you have non-Interlok components hosted inside the Interlok JVM accessing the component.
+{% include tip.html content="You should only specify the lookup name if you have non-Interlok components hosted inside the Interlok JVM accessing the component." %}

 ### JDBC Objects, a special case ###

 Should any of your shared-components be a DatabaseConnection, we will as detailed above bind that DatabaseConnection to the configured name, but an additional step is also taken; We will also bind the associated DataSource object of your DatabaseConnection to the following fully qualified name: `comp/env/jdbc/<configured name>`.
 This allows you to specify a database connection as a shared-component which can then later be recalled from a custom web application in the more universal form of a DataSource object.
 See the examples later in this document for more information.
 Specifying a `unique-id` of `mydatasource` will expose both the DatabaseConnection under the name `mydatasource` and the underlying DataSource under `comp/env/jdbc/mydatasource`.

-> Specifying a `unique-id` of `mydatasource` will expose both the DatabaseConnection under the name `mydatasource` and the underlying DataSource under `comp/env/jdbc/mydatasource`.
+{% include note.html content="Specifying a `unique-id` of `mydatasource` will expose both the DatabaseConnection under the name `mydatasource` and the underlying DataSource under `comp/env/jdbc/mydatasource`." %}

 ## Referencing Shared Components ##